Taal Basilica

-The Taal Basilica, canonically known as the Minor Basilica of Saint Martin of Tours (Filipino: Basilika ni San Martin ng Tours; Spanish: Basílica Menor de San Martín de Tours), is a minor basilica in the town of Taal, Batangas, within the Archdiocese of Lipa.
-It is considered to be the largest church in the Philippines and in Asia, standing 88.6 m long and 48 m wide.
+The Minor Basilica and Parish of Saint Martin of Tours, commonly known as Taal Basilica, is a minor basilica in the town of Taal, Batangas, within the Archdiocese of Lipa.
+It is considered to be the largest church building in the Philippines and in Asia, and the largest Augustinian church, standing 88.6 m long and 48 m wide.
 Martin of Tours is the patron saint of Taal, whose feast is celebrated every November 11.

 History

 Earlier churches

-In 1575, three years after the founding of the town of Taal in its old site near the shores of Taal Lake, work began on the construction of its first church by Father Diego Espinar, O.S.A., with Martin of Tours as patron saint.
+In 1575, three years after the founding of the town of Taal in its old site near the shores of Taal Lake, work began on the construction of its first church by Diego Espinar with Martin of Tours as patron saint.
 The church was rebuilt in 1642 using stronger materials, but it was destroyed in 1754 along with the town of Taal in the largest recorded eruption of the Taal Volcano.
 This event led to transfer of the town and the church farther away from the volcano to its present site atop an elevated hill facing Balayan Bay.
 The ruins of the previous church can still be seen in the present-day town of San Nicolas.

-Father Martín Aguirre donated the land and began the construction of the new church in 1755.
-It was continued by Father Gabriel Rodriguez in 1777 and by Father Jose Victoria in 1782.
-Father Ramon del Marco decorated the church, built the convent, and paved the "processional" road with bricks around the atrium of the parochial building.
+Martín Aguirre donated the land and began the construction of the new church in 1755.
+It was continued by Gabriel Rodriguez in 1777 and by Jose Victoria in 1782.
+Ramon del Marco decorated the church, built the convent, and paved the "processional" road with bricks around the atrium of the parochial building.
 This church was damaged by a strong earthquake on September 16, 1852, centered near the Taal Volcano, though no volcanic eruption was recorded.